10 Cheapest Places to Live in Illinois in 2026

 • Kennett: Kennett has a warm, Southern-style climate with long summers that are great for outdoor recreation.
 With a median home price near $102,000 and rents around $560–$570, it’s very budget-friendly.
 Residents enjoy small-town parks, golf, fishing spots, and plenty of sunny days for outdoor fun.

-Decatur, Peoria, and Hoopeston are the most affordable cities to live in Missouri.
+Decatur, Peoria, and Hoopeston are the most affordable cities to live in Illinois.
 These areas offer more than low prices; they also provide steady job markets, plenty of recreation, and a cost of living 15% lower than the national norm.

 Moving to Illinois also offers valuable tax advantages, with property taxes averaging at 0.80%.
 Whether you’re relocating or buying your first home, you can browse listings, compare prices, and make offers online.